All Episodes

 You got a lot of close ties.

-And they have the same lawyer.
+And they're the same lawyer.

 Yeah.